Virginia Clinicians for Climate Action educates and mobilizes clinician leaders to bring the health voice to climate policymaking in Virginia.

 Steering Committee Member

-Dr. Homan Wai obtained his undergraduate and medical degrees at the University of California San Diego (UCSD) and completed his Internal Medicine residency at George Washington University Hospital in 2009.
-He has been a faculty at Inova Fairfax Hospital since 2009 and practices as an inpatient Internal Medicine physician (Hospitalist).
+Dr. Homan Wai obtained his undergraduate and medical degrees at the University of California San Diego (UCSD) and completed his internal medicine residency at George Washington University Hospital in 2009.
+He has been at Inova Fairfax Hospital since 2009 and practices as an inpatient internal medicine physician (hospitalist).
 He also serves as the Clerkship Director of Internal Medicine at the UVA School of Medicine regional campus at Inova.
-Homan was a member of the Sustainability Committee at the Inova Fairfax Campus from 2009-2015 and served as co-chair and chair for the committee from 2011-2015.
-He was an inaugural member of Virginia Clinicians for Climate Action since its inception in 2017.
-Homan served as the Vice-Chair of Operations and Recruitment from 2018-2020 and has now transitioned to the role of Vice-Chair of Education.
+Homan was a member of the Sustainability Committee at the Inova Fairfax Campus from 2009-2015 and served as co-chair and chair for the committee from 2011–15.
+He has been a member of Virginia Clinicians for Climate Action since its inception in 2017.
+Homan served as the vice-chair of Operations and Recruitment from 2018–20 and has transitioned to the role of co-chair of Education.

 Steering Committee Member